Skip to content

 L1 — menu A dedicated ## Skills system-prompt block, one line per enabled + auto-invoke skill: name — description [path].
 Built once per turn from the registry; no dedicated dispatch.

 There is no dedicated "run this skill" primitive at any layer — a skill is discovered via L1, loaded via L2, and its assets are just files.
-The model decides relevance from the L1 description; the OS does not gate which skill the model may read, only which paths it may read (the standard permission model — reading inside the project root is a default; outside requires the usual declaration + approval).
+The model decides relevance from the L1 description; the OS does not gate which skill the model may load, only which paths it may read/load (the standard permission model — reading inside the project root is a default; outside requires the usual declaration + approval).

 Hot-reload